Italy–San Marino relations

 Italy and San Marino have had diplomatic relations since Italian unification.
 Bilateral relations between Italy and San Marino have gone through various phases and have their official beginning after the Unification of Italy proclaimed in the Subalpine Parliament by Vittorio Emanuele II on 17 March 1861.

 History

 Beginnings of the relationship

-Shortly after the proclamation of the Kingdom of Italy in Turin, on 22 March 1862, the Italian-San Marino Treaty was signed between the president of the Italian council Urbano Rattazzi and the regent captains Melchiorre Filippi and Domenico Fattori.
+Shortly after the proclamation of the Kingdom of Italy in Turin, on 22 March 1862, the Italian-San Marino Treaty was signed between the President of the Italian council Urbano Rattazzi and the Sammarinese Captains Regent Melchiorre Filippi and Domenico Fattori.